FangmingXie/collab-workshop-st/README.md

 ## Data
 [Here](https://drive.google.com/file/d/1zUHtd171abXdFfrVIsdzq2_R92jpIoQr/view?usp=sharing
-) you can download the data used in the workbooks.
+) you can download the data for the workshop.
 It is adapted from Vizgen Data Release V1.0.
 May 2021.